OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 	    * System Furniture

 <!--

+	* This proposal does not include a site survey--which we will need for this project.
+We assume a survey of the existing site (CAD format) will by supplied by a 3rd party surveyor.
+		* Ideally, the survey would include:
+			* property lines with metes and bounds
+			* easements
+			* utility locations
+			* topographical elevations (especially important considering how hilly the site is)

 Although not crucial,   in these earlier phases it's best practice to supply an official survey of the site, as early as possible as it assures the proposed design, as it is laid out on the site, is based on accurate information.
 It eliminates the potential for any surprises and rework further down the line.